Tuning PostgreSQL settings for performance

 The following WAL settings work well most of the time and the only downside is increased recovery time when your database crashes:

-If you using solid-state drives, consider tweaking the following settings:
+If you are using solid-state drives, consider tweaking the following settings:

 You can tell PostgreSQL to cancel slow queries using the following settings: